 A common question is what are the most important Rome historic churches.
 The obvious answer is the major basilicas: Archbasilica of St. John Lateran, St. Peter’s Basilica, Basilica of Saint Mary, Major Basilica of Saint Paul Outside the Walls.

-There is a another tier of Rome historic churches that are interesting and include priceless works of art by Michelangelo, Bernini, Caravaggio, Raphael, among other masters.
+There is a another tier of historic churches in Rome that are interesting.
+Some include priceless works of art by Michelangelo, Bernini, Caravaggio, Raphael, among other masters.

 Some of Rome’s historic churches that I like to visit during my strolls include the Pantheon, Church of the Gesu, San Luigi dei Francesi, St. Ignatius of Loyola, Santa Maria della Pace, Church of Santa Maria della Vittoria, Basilica of Santa Maria del Popolo, Basilica of Sant’Agostino, San Clemente, San Agostiniane, and Santa Maria Minerva.